Deducteam/nubo/README.md

   known checker.
 Currently available are `dedukti` and `kontroli`.
 - *package*: create a library package from the fetched files.
 - *lint*: performs sanity checks on a package.
+- *makesum*: computes the checksum of the library package and replace it in the blueprint.
 - *clean*: clean content.
 By default, clean the blueprint directory.
 It can be invoked as `make clean='[work build]'.
   - _work_: clean the blueprint directory (remove archives and uncompressed